kjs29/demystify-elliott-wave-theory/README.md

 In detecting waves 1 and 2, two local lows, in hindsight, suffice the condition.
 However, because a local low from the way it was set up requires subsequent higher points, this approach inherently involves a look-ahead bias since we cannot rely on future information to make current decisions.
 For example, when Wave 2 is in progress, it is uncertain whether the price will decline further or reverse.
 Despite this limitation, the method remains valuable for hypothesis testing as it provides an opportunity to validate or refute specific market behavior ($H_{A}$).
 Establishing clear entry and exit strategies based on historical and currently available data is necessary.
 One example might be an entry strategy in a lower time frame after a new local minimum is found within the Fibonacci retracement range of the first wave to avoid look-ahead bias.

 In hypothesis testing, the assumptions I make should be aligned with the specific patterns or behaviors I am investigating.
 If my goal is to determine whether the second motive wave's high value (wave 3) exceeds the first motive wave's high value (wave 1), then my assumptions should reflect the conditions under which I believe this pattern occurs.
 For example, comparing two uptrend motive waves in the context of Elliott Wave Theory requires three increasing local low values.
 One interesting point I would like to share is that I feel I gained more knowledge through the statistical research process than when I was reading books about Elliott Wave Theory.
 Research often helps confirm whether we truly understand what we think we know.

+<a name="why_low2_plus_2">2.</a>

+More research can be done regarding this such as, in a 5 minute timeframe chart, test the association between the current 1 hour timeframe candle's low and other 5 minute timeframe variables.

+If we were to investigate 1 hour candle's low's behavior, would the current candle's low occur more in the first 30 minutes or the second 30 minutes?
+Does the timing of formation of low associate with any particular variable?
+What are confounding factors in any seemingly meaningful observations?

+<a name="why_neighboring_lows">3.</a>

+The choice to capture waves identified by neighboring lows was based on the desire to accurately test motive waves in Elliott Waves Theory.
+According to the book, motive waves are formed by neighboring lows, rather than non-adjacent ones.
+Including non-adjacent lows in wave detection could lead to miscounting previous waves, thus deviating from the hypothesis (Does the subsequent wave after low 2 exceed the high of wave 1?).
+In the real world, however, more complexities are added, so it will be insightful to investigate all the possible waves.
+This can be achieved by considering combination, choosing 2 out of total number of local lows, since order does not matter and numbers are naturally sorted in any pairs of two.

 ## References